dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 IProvideValueTarget provideValueTarget = serviceProvider.GetService(typeof(IProvideValueTarget)) as IProvideValueTarget;
 ```

 The `IProvideValueTarget` interface defines two properties, `TargetObject` and `TargetProperty`.
-When this information is obtained in the `HslColorExtension` class, `TargetObject` is the `BoxView` and `TargetProperty` is the `Color` property of `BoxView`.
+When this information is obtained in the `HslColorExtension` class, `TargetObject` is the <xref:Microsoft.Maui.Controls.BoxView> and `TargetProperty` is the `Color` property of <xref:Microsoft.Maui.Controls.BoxView>.
 This is the property on which the XAML markup extension has been set.